 IB Mathematics HL SL-Maxima and Minima

-In my previous post, we discussed how to find the equation of tangents and normal to a curve.
+In the previous post, IB Maths Tutors discussed how to find the equation of tangents and normal to a curve.
 There are a few more Applications of Derivatives in IB Mathematics HL SL, ‘Maxima and Minima’ is one of them.

 Maxima and Minima:-